Thursday, September 6, 2018

 For simplicity of collective pitch angle calculation, we choose servo arm length identical to blade pitch lever length, 12 mm pictured above and on the right.
 The Oxy2 Sport grips and the Align 250 grips have congruent geometry as shown in the picture above.
 When all 3 pillars of the swash plate are raised evenly, the blade lever and angle are congruent to the servo arm and angle.

 Also in the -50 mix lines, the source 0 and 1 are stabilized roll and pitch respectively.
 Source 7 is throttle channel 1, not an aux(source 8+).
-The problem of assigning collective pitch control channel to Aux is that flight computer TPA(throttle-PID-attenuation) and TPS(throttle-PID-scaling) only corresponds to throttle, not AUX.
+The problem of assigning collective pitch control channel to Aux is that flight computer TPA(Throttle PID Attenuation) and TPS(Thrust PID Scaling) only corresponds to throttle, not AUX.
 The consideration with throttle input channel 1 in TAER being recognized as the throttle means arming for throttle position should not near 1500us to avoid stick function commands.
-After considering all alternatives, the arming is set to have a large negative collective pitch for low throttle.
-This large negative collective pitch is set as the inverted hovering pitch angle for acrobatic RPM, which is -23 points, or 1500-23/200*1000=1385us.
+After considering all substitutes, the arming is set to have a large negative collective pitch for low throttle.
+This large negative collective pitch is set as the inverted hovering pitch angle for fast travel RPM, which is -23 points, or 1500-23/200*1000=1385us.
 The F411's min_check=1385us can mislead us to think that a hypothetical RF calls for -57 point of 1215us collective signal will be conflated to 1385us in F411 setup, but F411's signal 7 is raw RF signal, not processed nor conflated.

 Indoor Hovering With RF Receiver With Proximity Cutoff